Austin Corbin II

 MARCH, 2009 - See HERE for a local engineer's exercise in Google Earth, focused on Corbin Park.

 NOV 6, 2009 - After an article appeared in a couple New Hampshire newspapers about a woman hitting a wild boar on I-89 a couple days ago, hits to this page have gone through the roof; over 500 hits a day in the last 2 days, from all over the country.
-See the article saved locally HERE , as the newspaper deleted the article from their site, as these small newspapers often seem to do.
-I guess there really are a few escaped wild boar around here - I've never seen one and had assumed that stories of such were just wild tales.
+See the article saved locally HERE , as the newspaper deleted the article from their site, as these small local newspapers often seem to do.
+I guess there really are a few escaped wild boar around here - I've never seen one, or any sign of one, and had assumed that stories of such were just wild tales.
 Hits to this page always go up significantly in the fall (hunting season); apparently there is huge hunter interest in the wild pigs.

 MARCH, 2010 - I received the following interesting info from Lynda Patenaude, whose ancestors worked in the park: